Relationship between module channel and LINE Official Account

 Customers are required to prepare a support mechanism for users who use the module extensions.
-LINE Corporation doesn't provide support to users of extensions published on the LINE Marketplace (opens new window) (only available in Japanese).
+LY Corporation doesn't provide support to users of extensions published on the LINE Marketplace (opens new window) (only available in Japanese).

 You must comply with these items when using the module channel function in the LINE Marketplace: